 Previously I said we are able to see the presence of God even in our circumstances if we have faith.
 Does this mean John the Baptist did not have faith?
 Certainly not.
 John questioned because he was a man of informed faith (opposite of blind faith).

 The dictionary defines blind faith as “belief without true understanding, perception, or discrimination.”
 This is not the type of faith God wants us to have.
-Doubts must be eliminated in their grassroot level.
+Doubts must be eliminated at their grassroots level.
 It’s dangerous to allow them to grow.
 There are two ways to do this.
-We can refer the Bible (Psalm 119:105) or our Spiritual Leaders.
+We can refer to the Bible (Psalm 119:105) or our Spiritual Leaders.
 The Church in Corinth often sought the counsel of Paul the Apostle (1 Corinthians 7:1-40; 8:1-13).

-Likewise technology cannot substitute the wise counsel of our Spiritual Leaders.
+However, if you need brain surgery, will you download a ‘Do It Yourself Manual’ from the internet or consult a Neurosurgeon?
+Likewise, technology cannot substitute for the wise counsel of our Spiritual Leaders.
 It cannot replace the Shepherds God has appointed to look after us.

 Today the Christian World remembers John the Baptist as a Martyr, not as a doubter.
 Although John died a violent death, I am absolutely certain he died with a great sense of joy and peace, knowing his death will not be in vain, because Jesus had already blown away the shadows of doubt that clouded his faith.